 - First of all, check to see if your Dish remote controller batteries are in good condition as without this being the case it may be quite frustrating to try using the same as it won’t work.
 Again note that the Dish remote controller won’t program right if the batteries are marginal.

 - Secondly, if you’ve just got a new Dish remote controller you need to change your remote address to the dish receiver before you begin programming it to the TV.

-- When you power on your TV and test the Dish remote controller and some buttons seem to not be responding, it means that you may have inserted the wrong TV code.
+- When you power your TV and test the Dish remote controller and some buttons seem not to be responding, you may have inserted the wrong TV code.
 The alternative here is to try a different TV code from the code list.
-There are usually several TV codes in the code list listed, so try them all until you get through all of them and your Dish remote controller buttons all correspond perfectly with your TV.
-At this point, you have successfully programmed your to your TV.
+There are usually several TV codes in the list listed, so try them all until you get through them, and your Dish remote controller buttons all correspond perfectly with your TV.
+At this point, you have successfully programmed your remote to your TV.

 - Note that while trying to sort out your TV code from the TV list of codes, if you still can’t find the TV code that corresponds with your Dish TV remote controller, the alternative here would be to browse online for your TV code from the list of TV codes provided online.